Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/architecture.en.md

 ![global architecture](/images/architecture-global.png)

 Our Edge AI solution is a sophisticated **hybrid cloud-edge architecture** that brings enterprise-grade AI capabilities directly to the field.
-Here's how each component works together to create an intelligent, autonomous system:
+Here's how all the components work together to create an intelligent, autonomous system:

 ## 🚂 At the Edge: the LEGO Train